st2092/items-file-creator/README.md

 ## __What You Need__
 To run this project, you will need to have the following installed:
-* Either Eclipse or Spring Tool Suite
+* Java
 * [MySQL](https://dev.mysql.com/downloads/)(Optional)
 * [MySQL driver For Java](https://dev.mysql.com/downloads/connector/j/)(Optional)

+For development, I would recommend Eclipse or Spring Tool.